 One where David addressed the lack of diversity.

-In 2015, the TV Show was introduced on Netflix and believe me the response was immense!
+In 2015, the TV Show was introduced on Netflix, and believe me the response was immense!
 The Friends fanbase magnified.
 But the fans found many issues and one of them was the lack of diversity.
 Many of the cast members agreed on this as well.
 David in particular was one of the few people who pushed the directors to cast more diverse actors.
-Well, we did see him date Julie who was an Asian-American woman and Charlie who was an African-American woman.
+Well, we did see him date Julie who was an Asian-American woman, and Charlie who was an African-American woman.
 According to him, this was a conscious push on his part.
 In an interview with THE GUARDIAN, he said: “Maybe there should be an all-black Friends or an all-Asian Friends.”
 Even Lisa Kudrow once divulged that casting six white leads would have never been the scenario had the show been created in 2020.

-According to him, the fame he got through this tv show was hard for him to adjust with.
+According to him, the fame he got through this tv show was hard for him to adjust to.
 Despite all these feelings and situations, he never regretted those 10 years.
 In an interview, he said “That 10-year run with that particular cast, that group of writers, those directors.
 It was an amazing time professionally, but mostly creative.”